Near Winchester in Frederick County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical date for this entry is June 14, 1863.

 Location.
-39° 12.36′ N, 78° 9.798′ W. Marker is near Winchester, Virginia, in Frederick County.
-Marker can be reached from Fortress Drive, 0.1 miles north of North Frederick Pike (U.S. 522), on the right when traveling north.
+Marker has been permanently removed.
+It was located near 39° 12.36′ N, 78° 9.798′ W. Marker was near Winchester, Virginia, in Frederick County.
+It could be reached from Fortress Drive 0.1 miles north of North Frederick Pike (U.S. 522), on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 206 Sentinel Drive, Winchester VA 22603, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 206 Sentinel Drive, Winchester VA 22603, United States of America.